-The process of developing anti-corruption policy and strategy should be evidence-based and during the drafting process, consultations with stakeholders are key for the development of a robust, contextualized and realistic anti-corruption policy and strategy.
-In relations to this, it is contemplated that the third national corruption perception survey will be undertaken by a national firm in parallel with the process of policy and strategy development to make the policy and strategy documents evidence-based and reflect the situations on the ground.
-Hence, the international expert together with the team is expected to support FEACC in conceptualizing the survey, review and provide feedbacks on inception report and research methodologies and data collection instruments.
+The process of developing the anti-corruption policy and strategy should be evidence-based and during the drafting process, consultations with stakeholders are key for the development of a robust, contextualized and realistic anti-corruption policy and strategy.
+In relation to this, it is contemplated that the third national corruption perception survey will be undertaken by a national firm in parallel with the process of policy and strategy development to make the policy and strategy documents evidence-based and reflect the situation on the ground.
+Hence, the consultants are expected to revisit the draft policy and strategy document in light of the third national corruption survey report findings and recommendations, if the survey results are available.

-The development of the National Anti-Corruption Strategy will be rolled out at least in three main phases and involves the following main activities: Research including desk review, collecting experiences and good practices from other countries, consultation including visits to at least five regional states and development of draft policy and strategy; a range of public engagement and consultations which include sectoral consultations workshops during which a range of inputs will be gathered; and integration of inputs and finalization and validation of the National Anti-Corruption Policy and Strategy which will also include the drafting of an implementation plan as well as a monitoring framework.
+The development of the National Anti-Corruption Strategy will be rolled out at least in three main phases and involves the following main activities: Research including desk review, collecting experiences and good practices from other countries, consultation including visits to nine Regional States and 2 City Administrations and development of draft policy and strategy; a range of public engagement and consultations which include sectoral consultations workshops during which a range of inputs will be gathered; and integration of inputs and finalization and validation of the National Anti-Corruption Policy and Strategy which will also include the drafting of an implementation plan as well as a monitoring framework.